 Phoenix City Code Chapter 39, Sec.
 39-7H

 Inoperable vehicles must not be visible from beyond the bounds of the property.
 An inoperable vehicle is one that is not equipped with all parts that are required to legally and safely operate on public streets and/or cannot be driven under its own power.
 Car covers, tarps, bamboo, shades and other similar types of materials are not acceptable screening.

 Phoenix City Code Chapter 39, Sec.
 39-7A

 Property owners are responsible for keeping their property free of junk, litter and debris.
 This includes tires, junk, furniture, building and landscaping material; litter such as discarded paper, cardboard, plastics, etc.; debris such as tree trimmings and fallen tree limbs; or any other discarded items.

 Phoenix City Code Chapter 39, Sec.
 39-8B5

 Property owners are responsible for assuring all vacant buildings and structures (including primary structures, garages, storage structures, accessory buildings, sheds, etc) are secured so that windows, doors or other openings cannot be accessed from the outside.
-A property owner may be required to board up a building/structure to City specifications if it becomes vacant and is not secure.
+A property owner may be required to board up a building/structure to city specifications if it becomes vacant and is not secure.
 Boarding up a building\structure is a one time, temporary securement option, for a period not to exceed 180 days.
-Rehabilitation or demolition of a structure may be required under certain conditions.

 Phoenix City Code Chapter 39, Sec.
 39-H